ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 apothecary, chest, brass-bound, open.jpg (55912 bytes)

 A c.
-1850 English antique medicine chest with all of its original bottles.
+1850 English antique medicine chest with a full complement of bottles.
 Note the extensive use of brass-banding on the exterior.

 ___________________________________________